artcl0ud/city-exploration-prototype/README.md

 # lucky-hit
-A ball-dropping gambling game set in a fictional Japanse city.
+A ball-dropping gambling game set in a fictional city.